-Running sunglasses aren’t just about block out the light, they absolutely impact your run!
+Running sunglasses aren’t just about blocking out light, they absolutely impact your run!
 Did you know they can eliminate stress and help you run better?!
+Let’s talk about the best ones on the market right now from fit, features and price point.

 In 2011, I had my first real experience in the “influencer” world.
 I stepped deep in to the world of running gear to see exactly how it’s made, tested and WHY.